-Arizona's limited liability partnership statutes (A.R.S. § 29-1101, et seq.) govern both limited liability partnerships (LLPs) and limited liability limited partnerships (LLPs) and permit both general partnerships and limited partnerships to elect limited liability for their general partner(s).
+Arizona's limited liability partnership statutes (A.R.S. § 29-1101, et seq.) govern both limited liability partnerships (LLPs) and limited liability limited partnerships (LLLPs) and permit both general partnerships and limited partnerships to elect limited liability for their general partner(s).
 The owners report company profits and losses on their personal income tax forms.
-The business itself is not subject to a federal income tax, as corporations are.
+The business itself is not subject to a federal income tax, as is the case for corporations.